|

 current situation in Israel meets the zone of war

-It is proper that courts recognize when a state of war exists
+standard contemplated by the Sixth Circuit in Friedrich.
+IV.
+Analysis It is proper that courts recognize when a state of war exists

 that would pose a grave risk of harm to a child.
 The current